ietf-wg-cellar/matroska-specification/notes.md

 `(Block's Timestamp + Cluster's Timestamp) * TimestampScale * TrackTimestampScale `

-So, a Block from the PAL track above that had a Scaled Timestamp, see (#timestamp-types), of 100 seconds would have a `Raw Timestamp` of 104.66666667 seconds, and so would be stored in that part of the file.
+So, a Block from the PAL track above that had a Scaled Timestamp, see (#timestampscale), of 100 seconds would have a `Raw Timestamp` of 104.66666667 seconds, and so would be stored in that part of the file.